clj-python/libpython-clj/README.md

 ### Copying Vs. Bridging

-Objects either in python or in java may be either copied or mirrored into the other ecosystem.
-Mirroring allows sharing complex and potentially changing datastructures while copying allows a cleaner partitioning of concerns and frees both garbage collection systems to act more independently.
+Objects either in python or in java may be either copied or bridged into the other ecosystem.
+Bridging allows sharing complex and potentially changing datastructures while copying allows a cleaner partitioning of concerns and frees both garbage collection systems to act more independently.
 Numeric buffers that have a direct representation as a C-ptr (the datatype native-buffer type) have a zero-copy pathway via numpy.
-If you want access to object functionality that object needs to be mirrored; so for example if you want to call numpy functions then you need to mirror that object.
+If you want access to object functionality that object needs to be bridged; so for example if you want to call numpy functions then you need to bridge that object.
 Tensors are always represented in python as numpy objects using zero-copy where possible in all cases.